VictorW96/KP-seminar-paper-Fsharp/README.md

 <a name="AST"></a>
 ### 1. Abstract syntax tree

-The abstract syntax tree is very simple with the F# concepts. like we have seen in the previous section about Types, you can easily make class hierachys with discriminate unit types.
+The abstract syntax tree is very simple with the F# concepts. like we have seen in the previous section about Types, you can easily make class hierarchies with discriminate unit types.
 This will result in the following.

 ```Fsharp
 type Node =